 Preventing intruders from accessing your information is vital but in case something is to go wrong, it’s also a good idea to perform regular backups of your data decreasing the potentially catastrophic consequences you can face.

-With modern businesses being so deeply interconnected, the value of security has become higher than ever.
+With modern businesses being so deeply interconnected, the value of the security has become higher than ever.
 While it’s always bad to have some money stolen, if you don’t have proper security measures implemented within your business, you can face severely bigger problems, with the possibility of even your entire livelihood being gone with a single breach.
 And while the necessity for security should be self-evident from that fact alone, the only true way to keep your business secure is to constantly be working on further upgrading and improving it no matter the cost.